Towards Generalized Certified Robustness with Multi-Norm Training: Background

-\textbf{Universal certified robustness.} We measure the generalization ability of multi-norm certified training to other perturbation types, including rotation, translation, scaling, shearing, contrast, and brightness change of geometric transformations~\citep{balunovic2019deepg, yang2022cgt}.
-We define the average certified robustness across these adversaries as universal certified robustness.
+\textbf{Generalized certified robustness (GCR).} We measure the generalization ability of multi-norm certified training to other perturbation types, including rotation, translation, scaling, shearing, contrast, and brightness change of geometric transformations~\citep{balunovic2019deepg, yang2022cgt}, as well as patch attacks~\citep{Chiang*2020Certified}.
+Having perturbation sets $T_j(x)$ representing each transformation or attack type $j$, we define: